snoozebaumer/wato/wato-user/README.md

 # wato-user
 User microservice for ["What are the Odds"](https://github.com/snoozebaumer/wato).

-See the gateway [wato-gateway](https://github.com/snoozebaumer/wato-gateway) for complete system setup information.
+See the project root [wato](https://github.com/snoozebaumer/wato) for complete system setup information.

 ## Project setup
 1. Run the following command to install all dependencies: